Camp Lejeune Bladder Cancer Lawsuit

 What Caused the Water Contamination at Camp Lejeune

-Leaking containment tanks and dumping at nearby factories and waste disposal centers, toxins were 400 times higher than safe levels in the drinking water supply.
+Leaking containment tanks and dumping at nearby factories and waste disposal centers created toxin levels in the drinking water supply that were 400 times higher than acceptable safe levels.
 Each day those stationed at Camp Lejeune were drinking, cooking, and bathing in water contaminated with benzene, heavy metals such as mercury, and even fuel.
 Much of the toxic waste came from a dry cleaning disposal facility that had leached waste chemicals into the water supply.

 Camp Lejeune Veterans Had Their VA Claims Denied

-Due to the laws of North Carolina, a ten-year statute of limitations to sue for damages had already expired by the time this information was made known.
+Due to North Carolina's ten-year statute of limitations, most of the affected peoples' rights to sue for damages had already expired by the time this information was made known.
 In the process, the VA denied or rejected thousands of claims for health concerns directly resulting from the pollutants in the drinking water supply.
 Veterans were routinely denied disability compensation for no apparent reason despite chronic exposure to contaminated drinking water.

-Here is a list of just some of the diseases and cancers associated with the chemical spills at Camp Lejeune:
+Here is a list of just some of the diseases and cancers associated with the chemical spills near Camp Lejeune:

 - Bladder cancer